Sarah Fraser Butlin

 She regularly undertakes inquest work and has had notable recent success in obtaining orders for reports to prevent future deaths.

-Chambers and Partners 2018 "Very thorough."
+"Very thorough."
 "Incredibly bright but also really personable and a team player.
 She really knows her stuff."
-(Clinical negligence, up and coming)
+Chambers & Partners 2018 (Clinical negligence, up and coming)

-Chambers and Partners 2014 "..noted for her strength at appellate level, and is recognised for her strong grasp of the technical minutiae in a case.
+"..noted for her strength at appellate level, and is recognised for her strong grasp of the technical minutiae in a case.
 She is very bright, client-friendly and excellent at cross-examination."
+Chambers & Partners 2014

 "both an outstanding advocate and a barrister with immense client skills.
 Instantly likeable, Sarah is pragmatic and robust while having an excellent legal mind."
 Senior Associate, Pinsent Masons